 We felt so in touch with an army of prayer warriors that were helping us to get Quinn her cure!
 Mandy and Marc began to talk about the amazing people around them as Quinn's Butterfly Army.
 One day, Marc shared that through the blog and it stuck.
 Quinn's Butterfly Army took on a life of its very own and we are forever blessed by the continued outpouring of love and support!

-Help us build a chapel for the patients and families at the University of Minnesota Children’s Hospital in loving memory of Quinn!
+You help us build a chapel for the patients and families at the University of Minnesota Children’s Hospital in loving memory of Quinn!

 As you may know, we were presented with an incredible opportunity to honor our Quinny while we were living in Minnesota.
 A chaplain came into Quinn’s hospital room to apologize that there was no Catholic Mass in the hospital and unknowingly planted a seed.
 He told us about the space in the hospital, just off of the lobby, that is meant to be a multidenominational chapel in the newly constructed hospital.
 At that very moment, we knew that one day we’d like to honor our daughter by helping to raise the funds for The Quinn Seymour Chapel.
 As you can imagine, the passion for this project took on new meaning when Quinn went to heaven on April 7, 2012.